Table of Contents

 Signs Of Good Mental Health

-There are certain cardinal characteristics of good mental health, such as your ability to
+There are certain characteristics of good mental health, and they are the following:

-• Ability to contribute to the community and experience a sense of belonging
+- Having the ability to contribute to the community and feel a sense of belonging with others

 While these are examples of good mental health, it is not necessary that you feel good and happy all the time 4 Huppert, F. A. (2009).
 Psychological Well-being: Evidence Regarding its Causes and Consequences.
 Applied Psychology: Health and Well-Being, 1(2), 137–164. https://doi.org/10.1111/j.1758-0854.2009.01008.x .
 Difficult feelings, like failure, sadness, anger, grief, or disappointment, are also necessary and we must learn how to manage them.